Orania

-The town and its mono-ethnic and monoculturalist ideals have been the subject of much press coverage.
-The town was founded with the goal of creating a stronghold for the Afrikaner minority group, the Afrikaans language and the Afrikaner culture through the creation of a White Afrikaner ethnostate known as a Volkstaat.
-The town is generally described as "Whites-only".
+The town was founded with the goal of creating a white ethnostate for the Afrikaner minority group, the Afrikaans language and the Afrikaner culture through the creation of an Afrikaner state known as a Volkstaat.
+The town is generally described by outside observers and scholars as "Whites-only" and as an attempt to revive apartheid, although the community denies this.
+Living in the town requires application, and acceptance is dependent upon being Afrikaner, demonstrating fluency in Afrikaans, a clean criminal record, and sharing the community's values and goals.

-By 2022, the population was 2,500.
-The town was experiencing rapid growth and the population had climbed by 55% from 2018.
-Living in the town requires application, and is based around being Afrikaner and fluent in Afrikaans.
-The town's economy is focused around self-sufficiency and based on agriculture, notably of pecan nuts.
 Afrikaner Calvinism is an important aspect of local culture.
 While the South African government has stated that it is opposed to the idea of a Whites-only community, it has generally ignored the town.

-Orania prints its own money and maintains the last transitional representative council in South Africa, but receives no national funding.
+The town's economy is focused on self-sufficiency and is largely based on agriculture, notably of pecan nuts.
+Orania prints its own money-like coupons which can be used to purchase in its stores and maintains the last transitional representative council in South Africa.
+The town has pursued energy independence primarily through solar power, constructed its own sewage works, and has experimented with introducing its own cryptocurrency as a replacement for cash.

 Two South African presidents have visited the town.
-Nelson Mandela visited in 1995, and Jacob Zuma visited in 2010.
+Nelson Mandela visited in 1995, and Jacob Zuma in 2010.
+The town has also received visits from tribal leaders from the Xhosa and Tswana people.

+The town has grown at an annual rate that was estimated at 10% in 2019 — faster than any other town in South Africa.
+The population increased by 55% to 2,500 from 2018 to mid-2022, and to 2,800 in July 2023.
+In 2023, the town council announced plans for the population to grow to 10,000 as soon as possible.